 - The Gold Coast 2018 Commonwealth Games

-The Act replicates the regulations which were put in place to protect sponsorship and licensing revenue for the Sydney Olympics in 2000 and the Melbourne Commonwealth Games in 2006.
+The Bill is expected to be enacted on July 1 2014.
+When enacted, it will replicate the regulations which were put in place to protect sponsorship and licensing revenue for the Sydney Olympics in 2000 and the Melbourne Commonwealth Games in 2006.

 Staging an international sporting competition in Australia

 Hosting major sporting events which showcase some of the world's best football players, cricketers and athletes benefits Australia from a tourist and trade perspective, and provides opportunities for the Australian public and Australian sportspeople to have greater access to sporting events and sport in general.